marshall7m/terraform-aws-infrastructure-live-ci/README.md

         - rollback all within head commit
         - rollback selective cfg within head commit
             - if selective, run state machine task for committing currently terraform applied cfg?
+    retry:
+        - after rollback, route back to tf plan build
+        - checkout recent pr commits and run plan
+        - repeat manual approval/apply for x amount of retries
+- task:
+    - remove PR from dynamodb queue table if:
+        - tf apply fails x amount of times
+        - step function succeeds
+Queue Ordering:
+    - By CB build number
+    - Manually run lambda to ignore queue and run specific pr ID

+Step function mapping:
+    main SF:
+        input: "{dir/": ["dir2"]}
+        map iterator with no max concurrency
+        passes each modified dir's dependency list into separate step function sub SF:
+        input: ["dir2"]
+        map iterator with 1 max concurrency
+        run tf plan, approval, apply
+PROS of child SF:
+    - Lambda doesn't have to template new SF definition
+    - Cleaner main SF diagram
+CONS:
+    - Doesn't give a good high-level overview of entire process
+    - May be confusing to follow through

+## AWS SQS vs. DynamoDB vs. SimpleDB

+### AWS SQS
+Pros:
+    - Offers FIFO (First-In First-Out) storage of queues.
+Maintains order integrity of the message coming in and out.
+    - Integrates with Step Function

+Cons:
+    - 14-day message retention period.
+Conflict with use case where PRs may be open for longer than 14 days.

+### AWS DynamoDb
+Pros:
+    - Persistent storage
+    - Integrates with Step Funciton
+    - Use partition and sort key to preserve order of PRs and optimize read requests
+Cons:
+    - Needs explicit partition key in order to query the table.
+Work around of using the scan command is not ideal since it scans every element and doesn't allow for ordering the results

+### AWS SimpleDb
+Pros:
+    - Persistent storage
+    - Simple to use API
+    - Likely be fall under the free-tier given the small amount of storage and request needed for this use case
+Cons:
+    - Not integrated with Step Function (Easily worked around by using boto3 via Lambda function)

 Tradeoffs between CP and SF: